Drama and Theatre

 - We recently undertook our first residential theatre trip to Lake Garda in Italy, where 3rd-5th Form students participated in a range of workshops including stage fighting, Commedia dell'Arte and Screen Performance.

 - GCSE and Sixth Form Drama and Theatre students make regular trips to see various forms of theatre: two or more in most terms.
 These are part of the course and help to expand the students’ understanding of the possibilities of live theatre.
-Recently we have been lucky enough to see War Horse, The Curious Incident of the Dog in the Night-time, The Woman in Black and Ubu by Splendid Productions.
+Recently we have been lucky enough to see The Ocean at the End of the Lane, Harry Potter and the Cursed Child, The Woman in Black, and Ubu by Splendid Productions.
 Visiting practitioners are brought in to run workshops with the group.